-Quickly changing your F1 camera strap from a long sling-style strap, to a traditional-length neck strap needs no explanation.
-Converting it to a wrist strap is less obvious — until you see how easy it is!
+Quickly changing your F1 camera strap from a long sling-style strap to a traditional-length neck strap needs no explanation — but converting it to a wrist strap is less obvious.
+Watch this video to see how easy it is!

 *If you’re just installing Simplr Split Rings, not an F1 camera strap, you can skip straight to 1:07 in this video.